virteal/l8/README.md

     .promise            -- a promise fullfilled when signal is next signaled .signal( value )    -- signal signal, resolve all pending promises

-  "Calls" are functions that will be called when signaled.
+  Calls are functions that will be called when signaled.
 They are similar to regular callbacks.
 The main difference is that in addition to .apply() and .call(), Calls also provide a .signal() method, like all the other l8 objects that are usefull for synchronisation purposes.
 Another difference is the fact